mdgspace/scrollytell/README.md

 | stickyChartIndex | int | null | The panel of corresponding index will dock at center when scrolled past the center |
 | showDebugConsole | bool | false | show debug console (activePanelIndex, progress)  and debug line (guideline) |

+**At least one of the panelStartCallback, panelProgressCallback, panelEndCallback must be non-null.**

 ## Terminology and Explanation